DeNA/mysql_rewinder/README.md

 ## How does it work?

-1. Record the timestamp before running the test case
-2. Inspect `INFORMATION_SCHEMA.TABLES.UPDATE_TIME` and find tables to `DELETE`
+1. Capture sql statements and record `INSERT`ed tables into tmp files
-3. Execute DELETE query
+2. Execute DELETE query for recorded tables

 ## What does `stable` mean?

 MysqlRewinder is stable because it does not depend on ActiveRecord's internal implementation.
-It only depends on MySQL's specifications.
+It only depends on `Mysql2::Client#query` and `Trilogy#query`.

 ## Installation